Select Page

 Career Options in Ethical Hacking, Ethical Hacking Exploring Ethical Hacking Careers: Pathways to Cybersecurity Excellence

-Digitization is widely used now days everywhere and by everyone and so is the concern of the security of the same.
+Digitization is widely used nowadays everywhere and by everyone and so is the concern of the security of the same.
 In this episode, Ms. Chandani Kapoor talks about ethical hacking.
-Breaking into computer systems once was a pass time for geeks, now it has become a full-fledged career option know as ethical hacking.
+Breaking into computer systems once was a pass time for geeks, now it has become a full-fledged career option known as ethical hacking.

 Although hacking is an offense, it is considered ethical only when it is done under a contract between the hacker and the company.
-An ethical hacker is someone who hacks the computer systems and makes them penetration proof.
-Network hacker, Website hacker, security hacker, and email hacker are some of the types of hackers.
+An ethical hacker is someone who hacks computer systems and makes them penetration proof.
+Network hackers, Website hackers, security hackers, and email hackers are some of the types of hackers.

 Qualification in the field of engineering that is IT or computer science or MCA can enter the field.
 They do not harm the systems.
-They try to find out the weakness in a computer or network systems as a part of penetration testing.
+They try to find out the weaknesses in a computer or network system as a part of penetration testing.
 Grey hat hacker is a blend of both black and white hat hackers.
-Analytical, creative and problem-solving skills are essential with the required educational qualification.
+Analytical, creative, and problem-solving skills are essential to the required educational qualification.

 Frequently Asked Questions For Career Options in Ethical Hacking